Flight delay compensation guide: How to claim up to £530/person for free

 Two main categories apply to flight delay compensation claims in the European Union.
 The first of these is that any flight taking off from an airport in the European Union is regulated by EU legislation regardless of the airline.
 The second is that any flight landing at an airport in the European Union that is operated by an EU regulated airline falls under EU legislation on flight delay claims, regardless of the original take off-airport.

 It is important to note that the countries of Iceland, Liechtenstein, Norway and Switzerland are also dealt with under legislative procedure as if they were full members of the European Union, even though they are not.

 For example, when it comes to EasyJet flight delay compensation, a flight taking off from London Stanstead in the EU, and landing in Tel Aviv, would fall under EU legislation for flight delay, as the flight took off from an airport located within the EU.

-Similarly, as another example of EU legislated flight delay compensation British Airways might operate a flight taking off from New York, but landing in London.
-Because British Airways is an EU regulated airline, and it is landing at an airport in the EU, then EU flight delay compensation legislation is in effect.
+Similarly, as another example of EU legislated flight delay compensation, British Airways might operate a flight taking off from New York, but landing in London.
+Because British Airways is an EU regulated airline, and it is landing at an airport in the EU, then EU legislation for compensation is in effect.

-- Codeshared flights – when you book a flight with one operator and the flight is actually provided by another.
-For example, if you booked a New York to London flight with American Airlines but the flight was actually provided by British Airways, then it is British Airways that would be used as the airline for judging the validity of a flight delay claim.
+- Codeshared flights – when you book a flight with one operator & another’s flight is actually provided.
+For example, if you booked a New York to London flight with American Airlines, but British Airways actually provided the flight.
+It is British Airways that would be used as the airline for judging the validity of a flight delay claim.
 When connecting flights are provided by multiple airlines, compensation claims are judged for viability on a case by case basis.